The Endocannabinoid System and medicinal CBD

 What is CBD?

-CBD is one of the main cannabinoids in hemp, with numerous therapeutic qualities without psychoactive effects and completely legal to consume.
+CBD is one of the main cannabinoids in hemp, with numerous therapeutic qualities without psychotropic effects and completely legal to consume.

 Natural plant cannabinoids potentiate and balance the endocannabinoid system of our organism, one of our main metabolic systems involved in the regulation of:

 Some people use cannabis for recreational reasons.
-However, among the many bioactive substances present in the plant, there are also plenty with no psychoactive effect, such as CBD.
+However, among the many bioactive substances present in the plant, there are also plenty with no psychotropic effect, such as CBD.

 The CB1 receptors of the endocannabinoid system are present in all types of neurons of the central nervous system, so the plant cannabinoids can be used to treat almost any type of pain.